yoendriplacencia/IDS_SNORT-HTTP-Traffic/README.md

 # IDS_SNORT-HTTP-Traffic
-Creating a single rule to detect "all TCP port 80 traffic" packets using SNORT that is a free, open-source network intrusion detection system (IDS) and intrusion prevention system (IPS)
+Creating a single rule to detect "all TCP port 80 traffic" packets using SNORT, that is a free open-source network intrusion detection system (IDS) and intrusion prevention system (IPS)

 # 1- Initializng Snort on Ubuntu.